 What choices does AOL offer to control my information?

 AOL provides you with access to your registration information, any billing or shipping information, the ability to edit your information at My Account, as well as the ability to cancel AOL fee-based services.
-Visit AOL Marketing Preferences to make choices about how your AOL information may be used to provide marketing offers to you.
+Visit AOL Marketing Preferences to make choices about how your information may be used to provide marketing offers to you.
 Please note that these preferences do not apply to communications that are directly related to your registration with AOL or the fulfillment of a specific transaction you have requested (for example, a service advisory from AOL or an acknowledgment of a purchase).
 Visit AOL Advertising and Privacy to learn more about online advertising and your related choices.
-Some AOL services (AOL Search, for example) may offer you the ability to control what information is collected or used specific to these services.
+Some AOL services (AOL Search, for example) may offer you the ability to control what information is collected or used specific to those services.

 Does AOL read my private communications?